wescale/kubernetes-formation/Day-3/troubleshooting/tutorial.md

 ## Description

-In this exercise, you will troubleshoot a wordpress application deployed in the `application` namespace.
+In this exercise, you will troubleshoot an application of microservices deployed in the `application` namespace.

 ## Project selection and credentials